SuiMachine/LiveSplit.DXIW/README.md

 ﻿LiveSplit.DXIW v1.0.0
 =====================

-LiveSplit.DXIF is a [LiveSplit](http://livesplit.org/) component for Deus Ex: Invisible War (for real!).
+LiveSplit.DXIW is a [LiveSplit](http://livesplit.org/) component for Deus Ex: Invisible War (for real!).

 Features
 --------